Create your own DIY desk organizer for kids or adults, with items you already have. Keep your workspace neat without spending a fortune.

 Make a paper organizer next.

-So it is easier to get your papers out of the cereal box, cut down the sides at an angle (like a magazine file box).
+Make it easy to get your papers out of the cereal box.
+Cut down the sides at an angle to achieve this.
+It will look like a magazine file box.

-Use a ruler to make a nice straight line on the back and front of the box from the upper corner down to about 6″ from the bottom.
+Use a ruler to make a straight line on the back of the box.
+Do this from the upper corner down to about 6″ from the bottom.
+Repeat on the front.
 (The photo below shows the back of the box)

 This customized DIY desk organizer is super easy (and fun) to make.
 With recycled boxes and items you already have, it's also very affordable!
 Score!